liip/LiipFunctionalTestBundle/README.md

 ### Non-SQLite

-Liip will not automatically create your schema for you unless you use SQLite.
+The Bundle will not automatically create your schema for you unless you use SQLite.
 If you prefer to use another database but want your schema/fixtures loaded automatically, you'll need to do that yourself.
-For example, you could write a setUp function in your test, like so:
+For example, you could write a setUp function in your test, like so

     ```php